hezht3/DKU_SRS_interview_task_RWD/README.md

 ## Background

-This task is to generate a dataset to analyze air pollution level in each city in China in year 2018.
+This task is to generate a dataset to analyze air pollution level in each city in China in Spring, 2018.

 ## Dataset